I'll Take You There: General Public version

 In 1994, British band General Public released a cover of "I'll Take You There" featured in the film Threesome, starring Lara Flynn Boyle, Stephen Baldwin and Josh Charles.
 The single features an added toasted verse specific to this rendition and was produced by the band with Ralph Sall and Tony Phillips.
 Released by Epic Records, it peaked at number 22 on the US Billboard Hot 100 and number 95 on its year-end chart.
 It also peaked at number 73 on the UK Singles Chart and number seven on the Canadian RPM Top Singles chart, ending up as number 38 on its year-end chart.
-Singer and guitarist Dave Wakeling told in an 1994-interview, "We figured the song would be used in the film for 30 seconds in the background while they were having a pillow fight or something, so we were pleased and a bit shocked and frightened when the label heard it and went, 'Whoa, that's it, we've got a single, we're making the video next week.'
+Singer and guitarist Dave Wakeling told in a 1994 interview, "We figured the song would be used in the film for 30 seconds in the background while they were having a pillow fight or something, so we were pleased and a bit shocked and frightened when the label heard it and went, 'Whoa, that's it, we've got a single, we're making the video next week.'
 It's a lovely way to reintroduce our-selves and a terrific start with Epic."